 Number four, get help from others.
 I happen to have a book or two that have just been excellent.
-One of them I gave away and I couldn’t find it. (chuckles) But, you know, go to the family class.
-I’m sure that they have all kinds of resources.
+One of them I gave away and I couldn’t find it. [chuckles] But, you know, go to the family class.
+I’m sure they have all kinds of resources.
 There are websites dedicated to help parents.
-Take advantage of every opportunity that you have to be able to learn whatever it is that you need to learn.
-And if you are a single parent, if possible, ask the church or your community to come alongside of you to fill the gaps.
-You dear single parents, my heart goes out to you, because your task is much more difficult, but it is not impossible.
-It’s difficult but not impossible.
+Take advantage of every opportunity you have to be able to learn whatever it is you need to learn.
+And if you’re a single parent, if possible, ask the church or your community to come alongside of you to fill the gaps.
+You, dear single parents, my heart goes out to you, because your task is much more difficult, but it is not impossible.
+It’s difficult, but not impossible.
 All kinds of fine children have been raised by single parents, and you must recognize that and you must trust God for that, because it all isn’t lost.

-You say, “Well, technology is so strong, and if you knew how our kids were into the computer and into this and into that!”
-Yeah!
+You say, “Well, technology is so strong; if you knew how our kids were into the computer and into this and into that.”
+Yeah.
 But God has His ways of weaning us even from that which captivates us, so don’t give up.
-Don’t give up!
-What we need to understand is this: If we believe in Jesus Christ and we get to know God personally… There’s a verse of Scripture I absolutely love that I’m going to pick out of 1 Peter here.
+Don’t give up.
+What we need to understand is this: If we believe in Jesus Christ, and we get to know God personally— There’s a verse of Scripture I absolutely love that I’m going to pick out of 1 Peter here.
 Last night I read the whole book of 1 Peter to myself.
-It’s just five chapters but I love this verse.
+It’s just five chapters, but I love this verse.
 Chapter 1, verse 13: “Therefore, preparing your minds for action (That’s what we’re doing here.), and being sober-minded, set your hope fully on the grace that will be brought to you at the revelation of Jesus Christ.”
 There is hope in Jesus for forgiveness, for cleansing, for deliverance.
-“If the Son therefore shall make you free, you shall be free indeed.”
+“If the Son, therefore shall make you free, you shall be free indeed.”
 It begins by receiving Christ as Savior.

 Some of you to whom I am speaking have a historical faith, but you’re not setting your hope and your mind on Jesus Christ and the grace that will be brought to you at the revelation of Jesus.
 Your mind is somewhere else.

-I began this message by talking about children who finished the sentence: “If I could change my mom and dad...”
+I began this message by talking about children who filled in sentences: “If I could change my mom and dad...”
 There was one I didn’t read to you, which says, “I wish my mom and dad were just not half Christians.”
 There isn’t really a half Christian because if you have been redeemed, you have a new nature with new desires, and you need to receive Christ as Savior.

-So what they did is when they left one day they put up a security camera to watch his computer.
+So what they did is when they left one day, they put up a security camera to watch his computer.
 They come back.
 “Did you do your homework?”
 “Oh yeah, I was working on my homework the whole time.”
-“Alright, well let’s check the camera.”
+“All right, well let’s check the camera.”
 Well, of course, as you might have already guessed, he was at his computer playing a video game the whole time.
-When he saw what he did and saw the camera and the fact that he’d been "out-ted," he began to cry and to weep and to say, “Mom and Dad, I’m addicted, I’m addicted.
+When he saw what he did and saw the camera and the fact that he’d been “outed,” he began to cry and to weep and to say, “Mom and Dad, I’m addicted, I’m addicted.
 I don’t know how to get out of this.”

 Now the reason I tell you that story is because it has a happy ending.
-After seriously dealing with this, and his parents dealing with this, and over a period of time, that student went off to college and began to help other students get out of their computer addictions.
+After seriously dealing with this, and his parents dealing with this over a period of time, that student went off to college and began to help other students get out of their computer addictions.

-Father, I pray in the name of Jesus, would You help us to protect our homes, Lord?
+Father, I pray in the name of Jesus, would you help us to protect our homes, Lord?
 Our young people are having their hearts stolen.
-The monster has come into our bedrooms, into our living rooms, and he is there, dictating what to watch next.
-We ask, oh Lord Jesus, that as we think of the future generations, help us to love our children, and to extend them grace and mercy.
-And help them to understand that we’re walking the same path they are.
-We put our arms around them and say, “Let’s walk down this path together with hope and healing and accountability that ‘we might be holy as You are holy,’ and by divine grace, ‘abstain from fleshly lusts, which wage war against our souls.’”
-We pray this in Jesus’ name, Amen.
+The monster has come into our bedrooms, into our living rooms, and he is there dictating what to watch next.
+We ask, O Lord Jesus that, as we think of the future generations, help us to love our children and to extend them grace and mercy.
+And help them to understand we’re walking the same path they are.
+We put our arms around them and say, “Let’s walk down this path together with hope and healing and accountability that ‘we might be holy as you are holy,’ and by divine grace, ‘abstain from fleshly lusts, which wage war against our souls.’”
+In Jesus’ name, Amen.